Trout Fishing In The Rain – Is It Better?

 Dry Fly Fishing Can Be Good In The Rain

-It can be tough to dry fly fish in the rain because the small flies will get pushed under by the raindrops, but big bulky dry flies patterns like grasshoppers, crickets, and beetle patterns can be a great choice.
+It can be challenging to dry fly fish in the rain because the small flies will get pushed under by the raindrops, but big, bulky dry fly patterns like grasshoppers, crickets, and beetle patterns can be a great choice.

 You can get this dry fly terrestrial assortment at Bass Pro Shops -HERE